 Agilence has also identified potential fraud issues, including a recent instance where 3P shoppers were using their personal loyalty cards to gain points from customer purchases.
 Additional fraudulent activities uncovered included purchasing gift cards for personal use and identifying other types of shopper fraud.

 Data analytics has never been more important for improving the customer experience in an expanding and competitive online marketplace.
-These insights help grocers identify the true impact of 3P partnerships and create actionable insights that benefit the brand and their customers.
+These insights help grocers identify the true impact of 3P partnerships and create actionable insights that benefit the brand and its customers.

 Looking to the Future

-Our presenters all agreed that the growth in online grocery shopping and delivery will continue to increase for the foreseeable future, but we are not likely to see the triple digit increases and mass adoption we saw during the height of the pandemic.
+Our presenters all agreed that the growth in online grocery shopping and delivery will continue to increase for the foreseeable future, but we are not likely to see the triple-digit increases and mass adoption we saw during the height of the pandemic.
 Consumers have become accustomed to shopping this way and are likely to continue, continuing the mix of in-store, curbside, and home delivery grocery options.